AgnitumuS/ubjs/DOC-UB-PUB-MAIN_PAGE.md

 ```

 ## Caching
-Server-side developer can decide what some of entities are changed rarely and
+Server-side developer can decide that some of the entities are changed infrequently and
- contains small amount of data.
+ contain small amount of data.
 In this case such entities are marked as cached.
-Repository know (using information from Domain) about such entities and can return data
+The repository is aware of such entities by using the information from Domain, and can return data
 without sending HTTP request over the wire.
-Internally repository use
+Internally the repository uses
 {@link module:@unitybase/cs-shared:LocalDataStorage LocalDataStorage} to filter and sort data locally.

-Test it from console:
+Test it from the console:
 ```
 // first call to cached entity will get data from server UB.Repository('ubm_enum').attrs(['ID', 'code'])